Programs

 Program Readiness

 We often have parents and caregivers ask if their child is ready for camp.
-Except for special sessions where pre-requisites are listed, summer sessions at Camp Stevens are open to all campers within the listed age requirements.
+Except for special sessions where prerequisites are listed, summer sessions at Camp Stevens are open to all campers within the listed age requirements.
 However, each child is different and readiness is an important component of a successful camp experience.
 General indicators of readiness for summer camp include:

 • Camper expresses excitement about attending camp.